reywong87/Ireca-search/README.md

 # Ireca-search
-To do app made with Angular and Firebase
+To do app made with Angular, Firebase and Supabase.